Louis Koo: Television actor

 In 1993, Koo signed as a contract artist with TVB (Television Broadcasts Limited).

 Koo started gaining wide recognition in 1995 with his leading role in a costume drama The Condor Heroes 95, a popular series based on a classic wuxia novel.
 In 1997, Koo began sporting an extreme tan (for which he is well known), which apparently enabled him to take on more contemporary roles.
 In 1999, Koo received TVB's Most Popular Actor Award for Detective Investigation Files IV.
-In 2000, Koo received TVB's Most Favorite Character Award for At the Threshold of an Era ll.
+In 2000, Koo received TVB's Most Favorite Character Award for At the Threshold of an Era II.
 Koo took a different approach to his role in A Step Into the Past.
 This deviation from his usual cool aloof on-screen persona to a funnier, carefree and down-to-earth one resonated with the audience and widened his acting range.
 In 2001, Koo was given TVB's Most Popular Actor Award and Favorite Character Award Award once again for A Step into the Past.
 He then went on an indefinite hiatus from television and has since focused on his film career.

 Due to the popularity of TVB dramas in the late 1990s, Koo amassed a sizeable fan base in Hong Kong, Taiwan, mainland China and South-east Asia.